kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/plan.md

     postgres.run(plan)

     # Set service detects the "postgres" service in the plan and
-    # Overrides the ServiceConfig set in the postgres package to use the provided image value
+    # Overrides the ServiceConfig set in the `add_service` instruction of postgres package to use the new image value
     plan.set_service(
       name="postgres",
       config=ServiceConfig(